-Local traditions connect St Gobnait with bees, with Ballyvourney, Co Cork and with care for the sick.
+Local traditions connect Gobnait with bees, with Ballyvourney, Co Cork and with her care for the sick.
 It is a happy coincidence that her feast is on World Day of the Sick, 11th February, the day Our Lady appeared to Bernadette at Lourdes.

 Gobnait is said to have been born in Co Clare.
 In her youth she went to the Aran Islands to study monastic life with St Enda.
 There is a church dedicated to her, Kilgobnet, on Inisheer.
-An angel told her that this was not to be the place of “her resurrection” (her death) and that she should tour Ireland until she found a place where she found nine white deer grazing.
+An angel told her that this was not to be the place of “her resurrection” (death) and that she should tour Ireland until she found a place where she found nine white deer grazing.
 On her travels she is said to have founded churches at Dunquin in Co Kerry and Dungarvan in Co Waterford.

-Ballyvourney and bees
+Ballyvourney and Bees

-But it was at Ballyvourney, Co Cork, that she eventually found the nine white deer grazing.
+But it was at Ballyvourney, Co Cork, that she eventually ‘found‘ the nine white deer grazing.
 Here she founded a monastery with the help of St Abban.
 Famous among the miracles of Gobnait’s prayer was the stopping of a pestilence by marking off the parish as consecrated ground.
 She is also famed for her cultivation of bees and a story relates how she routed an enemy by loosing her bees upon them.

-Patron of ironworkers
+Patron of Ironworkers

-“That Gobnait herself was originally a patron of ironworkers is indicated by the implications of her name, which is based on the hypocoristic (=pet-name) Gobba, from gabha, ‘smith‘.
+“That Gobnait herself was originally a patron of ironworkers is indicated by the implications of her name, which is based on the hypocoristic (=pet-name) Gobba, from ‘gabha’ or ‘smith‘.
 Excavation at her church in Ballyvourney yielded considerable evidence of ironworking on the site” (Pádraig Ó Riain, A Dictionary of Irish Saints (2011).

-Care of the sick
+Care of the Sick